-- 37.1 Miscellaneous Designation: The City shall continue participation under the Miscellaneous Employees Plan of the California Public Employees' Retirement System, (CalPERS). - 37.2 CalPERS Retirement Formula for "New Members" as Defined Under the Public Employees' Pension Reform Act of 2013 (PEPRA): "New Members" as defined by PEPRA who are hired by the City on or after January 1, 2013 shall be entitled to the retirement formula set forth in PEPRA. - 37.3 CalPERS Retirement Formula and Employer Paid Member Contribution for Legacy Employees (I.e., current employees and employees who do not qualify as "New Members" under PEPRA): The City agrees to pay the employees' required contribution (7% of base pay) to the CalPERS.
-Effective January 5, 2003, the City agrees to provide the 2.7% at age 55 retirement formula benefit improvement and the City's contribution to CalPERS on behalf of the employee will increase from 7% to 8%.
-Provided further that for the term of this contract, the City shall continue to provide Employer Paid Member Contributions of eight percent (8%) on behalf of Legacy Employees. - 37.4 CalPERS Employer Paid Member Contribution for New Members as Defined by PEPRA: Provided further that for "New Members" as defined by PEPRA who are hired by the City on or after January 1, 2013 through the expiration of this contract on June 20, 2015, the City shall provide Employer Paid Member Contributions of eight percent (8%) on behalf of these New Members.
-At the expiration of the contract, all New Members hired on or after January 1, 2013 shall pay 50% of the normal share of cost required by PEPRA.
-New Members shall receive any other additional optional CalPERS benefits that the City provides to Legacy Employees as allowed by PEPRA. - 37.5 Reporting of Contributions: Effective July 3, 1994, contributions made pursuant to Sections 37.3 and 37.4 above shall be reported to CalPERS as "special compensation" as provided in Government Code Section 20636(c)(4) pursuant to Section 20691.
+37.1 Miscellaneous Designation:

+The City shall continue participation under the Miscellaneous Employees Plan of the California Public Employees' Retirement System, (CalPERS).

+37.2 "Classic Employees" Definition:

+Classic Employees are defined as current employees and future employees who do not qualify as "New Members" under the California Public Employees' Pension Reform Act of 2013 (PEPRA).

+37.3 "New Member" Definition:

+"New Members are as defined in the Public Employees' Pension Reform Act of 2013 (PEPRA), Government Code Section 7522.04(f).

+37.4 CalPERS Retirement Formula for "New Members" as Defined Under the Public Employees' Pension Reform Act of 2013 (PEPRA):

+"New Members" as defined by PEPRA who are hired by the City on or after January 1, 2013 shall be entitled to the retirement formula set forth in PEPRA.

+37.5 CalPERS Retirement Formula and Employer Paid Member Contribution for Classic Employees (i.e. current employees and employees who do not qualify as "New Members" under PEPRA):

+Current employees and other employees who do not qualify as "New Members" under PEPRA shall continue to be entitled to the 2.7% at age 55 retirement formula benefit, and the City shall continue the contribution of eight percent (8%) to CalPERS on behalf of the employee.

+37.6 CalPERS New Members Normal Share of Cost:

+New Members as defined by PEPRA who are hired on or after January 1, 2013 shall pay 50% of the normal share of cost required by PEPRA.
+New Members shall receive any other additional optional CalPERS benefits that the City provides to Classic Employees as allowed by PEPRA.

+37.7 Reporting of Contributions:

+Effective July 3, 1994, contributions made pursuant to Section 37.5 above have been reported to CalPERS as "special compensation" as provided in Government Code Section 20636(c)(4) pursuant to Section 20691.
 Said contributions shall not apply in the case of temporary or provisional employees.